 12. If a tumor is suspected.

-How to Prepare for a Doppler Sonography
+How to prepare for the echographic method with Doppler

-The following events are being held:
+The following activities are carried out:

 Survey methodology